Magical Realm

 The second book in the Whimbrel House series picks up where Keeper of Enchanted Rooms left off.
 Merritt and Hulda's attraction to each other continues moving at a snail's pace towards a full-blown…

-- Action and Adventure, Book Review, Coming of Age, Fantasy, Magical Realm, Middle Grade, Suspense and Thriller
+- Action and Adventure, Book Reviews, Coming of Age, Fantasy, Magical Realm, Middle Grade, Suspense and Thriller

 Book Review: Vera Warden and the Two-Faced Demon